artisan-roaster-scope/artisan/_machines/giesen.md

   - logging of exhaust temperature (ET), bean temperature (BT) and related rate-of-rise curves
   - logging and control of burner level, air flow, air temperature setpoint, drum speed
   - logging of the optional infrared (IR) and environmental temperature sensor
+  - operation of actors (intake, flavouring, discharge, cooling, stirrer) on W30 and larger machines via custom buttons (press CMD-2 to switch to this extended button set; CMD-1 switches back to the standard button set)

 {: .notice--primary}
 **Watch out!** The WxA+ setups require an unlock code from Giesen and deliver data in higher resolution with decimals.